Soft Skills

 Students learn by exploring real school and life scenarios relevant to preteens, with plenty of encouragement to ask questions, collaborate, and develop confidence as independent thinkers.

-The 14-17 Curriculum
+The 14-17 curriculum

 For our older 14–17 year olds, our classes take soft skills learning a step further, connecting these abilities to real-world career and life situations.
 As teens prepare for higher education, internships, and their first work experiences, we emphasize on using these skills in the workplace and life.